bunchc/blog/content/posts/2014-10-15-ZeroVM---Some-Background.md

 categories:
 ---

-In a little over three weeks, at the [Paris Summit ](https://www.openstack.org/summit/openstack-paris-summit-2014/), I'll be helping give a 90 minute workshop on [ZeroVM](http://zerovm.org/).
+In a little over three weeks, at the [Paris Summit](https://www.openstack.org/summit/openstack-paris-summit-2014/), I'll be helping give a 90 minute workshop on [ZeroVM](http://zerovm.org/).
 90 minutes is not actually a lot of time to get a good grasp on what ZeroVM is, how it operates, and most importantly, *why* it is important.

 These next few posts however, I am hoping, will shed some light on that.